tokenika/eos-arbitration/README.md

 receive funds.

 Warning: this is a work in progress.
 By no means, the smart-contract is ready for production use or complete.
-Documentation is source code suggests missing pieces and possible improvements.
+Documentation in source code suggests missing pieces and possible improvements.